Eran-BA/PoT/README.md

 ---

-## 🔬 Future Research Directions
+## 🔬 Current (already implemented) Research Directions

-The current architecture uses **GRU cells** for the recurrent controller modules (f_L and f_H).
+The above architecture uses **GRU cells** for the recurrent controller modules (f_L and f_H).
 Importantly, these GRUs operate **across depth (refinement iterations)**, not across the input sequence length.
 Each token maintains its own independent controller state that evolves as the model iterates through reasoning steps.

 This is not a fixed design choice — the GRU can be replaced with other recurrent units: